Januvia is an effective treatment for type 2 diabetes.

 - A history of alcoholism

-If your doctor decides to prescribe you Januvia, you can save money on your medication by purchasing it from a reputable online pharmacy or pharmacy referral service.
+If your doctor decides to prescribe you Januvia, you can save money on your medication by purchasing it from a reputable online Canadian pharmacy or pharmacy referral service.
 If you want to learn more about Januvia, visit our blog to read more Januvia articles.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.